 This is not the title of a children's book but one that sums up the situation today, as we head for the 18th Knesset elections on Tuesday.
 On the one hand, we are facing colossal defense, economic and social problems, and on the other, a political rift.
-No matter what government comes to power, it will be led by a prime minister who has won by the tiniest of margins and a defense minister who doesn't understand how he it that he did not wind up back in the prime minister's seat, considering what a genius he is.
+No matter what government comes to power, it will be led by a prime minister who has won by the tiniest of margins and a defense minister who doesn't understand how he did not wind up back in the prime minister's seat, considering what a genius he is.

 This government will also have a coalition partner who will kick himself at the thought that an inexperienced princess has beat him, by a mere hairsbreadth, and all the while Avigdor Lieberman will be hovering in the background, spewing venom and threatening to turn Israel into a binational state.